kubilaybzk/kubilaybzk/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm Kubilay 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Developer, and Student!
-- 🔭 I’m currently working on a [VS Code Course][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact:

 ### Connect with me: